jzabroski/Home/Snowflake/README.md

 In conclusion,
 1. solved fixed size model
 2. Solved concurrent readers and writers

+17:30

+Q&A